gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v11.0.1.0 2013/09/03 Added spaces between component validator error messages.
+v11.0.2.0 2013/09/03 Added support for dates that use the syntax yyyy-mm-dd in CheckNameVersionDate.vbs. v11.0.1.0 2013/09/03 Added spaces between component validator error messages.
 Corrected component validator error messages that reported wrong parameter.
 Renamed to PowerPortChecker.vbs.
 PowerPortChecker now reports sheet name and port name for any violating ports. v11.0.0.0 2013/09/03 Added inductor validator.
 Fixed incorrect return statements in validator functions.
 Fixed bug where script would crash if regex did not find a designator match. v10.2.1.0 2013/09/03 Moved designator identifiers into config file.
 Renamed resistor and capacitor validators, and they are now called from ComponentValidator.vbs.